 Pumpkin Seeds - Buying, Selection and Saving

-Any experienced grower will tell you that good seed is an important to a
+Experienced growers will tell you, that good seed is an important to a successful

-The seed is viable and a good germination rate(percentage) is likely to exist.
+The seed is viable and a good germination rate(percentage of seeds sprouting)

 Genetics, genetics, genetics.
 If you want